palewire/first-news-app/docs/index.rst

 .. image:: /_static/hello-flask-404.png

 Next we'll put a page there.
-Our goal is to publish the complete list of people who died during the riots using a template called ``index.html``.
+Our goal is to publish the complete list of people who died during the riots using a template.
+We will call that template "index.html".

+Before we do that, return to your command-line interface and stop your webserver by hitting the combination of ``CTRL-C``.
+You should now again at the standard command-line interface.

-That starts by importing ``render_template``, a Flask function we can use to combine data with HTML to make a webpage.
+Now in ``app.py`` import ``render_template``, a Flask function we can use to combine data with HTML to make a webpage.

 .. code-block:: python
     :emphasize-lines: 2